Realized volatility and parametric estimation of Heston SDEs: Effective convergence speeds for observable estimators of Heston parameters

+Our numerical simulations have important practical consequences.
+In particular, our numerical results suggest that it is important to follow the regime $J=1/\eps^2$ for larger values of $\eps$.
+However, one can switch to a different regime (e.g. $J \sim \eps^{-3/2}$ or even $J\sim\eps^{-1}$) for smaller values of $\eps$ to reduce the computational overhead.
+This is motivated by rather fast rate of convergence for parameter estimators computed with $J=\eps^{-1}$.

+In the regime with $J=\eps^{-1}$ for smaller values of $\eps=0.01, 0.02$ errors in all parameter estimators decay significantly compared to $\eps=0.05,0.1$.
+Behavior of parameter estimators themselves is depicted in Figure \ref{fig6b}.
+It is obvious that the sub-sampling regime $J=\eps^{-1}$ results in very large errors for larger values of $\eps=0.05$, $0.1$.
+Parameter $\theta$ is estimated more accurately under the computational scheme with $J=\eps^{-1}$ for $\eps=0.01$, but there is still approximately 10\% relative error in estimating parameters $\kappa$ and $\gamma$ in this regime.
+On the other hand, relative errors in estimating all three parameters are much smaller for $J=\eps^{-2}$ and $\eps=0.1$.
+Therefore, the most beneficial strategy is to use a bigger window, $\eps$, for computing the realized volatility with a large number of points $J=\eps^{-2}$ for the return process.

-Limiting behavior of observable estimators of the Heston parameters $\kappa$ and $\gamma$ strongly depends on the behavior of lagged covariances $K^\eps(u)$ of $Y_t^\eps$.
-In the previous section, we demonstrated that numerical speeds of convergence for $\hat{\kappa}^\eps $ and $\hat{\gamma}^\eps$ are faster than $\sqrt{\eps}$.
-In this section we use simulations of the Heston SDEs to investigate numerically the convergence of empirical moments estimators $K^\eps(0)$ and $K^\eps(u)$ as $\eps\to 0$.
-Simulation parameters are identical to the ones reported in section \ref{paramSpeed}.
+Asymptotic behaviour of our observable estimators for the Heston parameters $\kappa$ and $\gamma$ strongly depends on the behavior of the lagged covariances $K^\eps(u)$ of $Y_t^\eps$.
+Thus, we also present our numerical results for the estimation of $\hat{K}^\eps(u)$ with two particular time lags $u=0$ and $u \approx 0.6$.